-New EU supported capabilities in the IBM Cloud in Europe
+New EU supported capabilities in the IBM Cloud in Europe.

 Last month, IBM announced a new support model and capabilities for IBM Cloud in Frankfurt, Germany.
 This is to ensure system access is restricted to EU-based IBM employees only and based on client choice.
 Along with the client control over where their data lives comes additional transparency.
 For IBM Cloud Dedicated, customers can review and approve all non-EU access requests and see when this access is revoked.
-Once the IBM Cloud account is enabled for “EU Supported”, any support tickets you raise will be routed to our client success team in Europe.
+Once the IBM Cloud account is enabled for “EU Supported,” any support tickets you raise will be routed to our client success team in Europe.
 The EU staff is available 24 hours a day, 7 days a week.

 Enable “EU Supported” in IBM Cloud

-Getting European Support
+Getting European support

-With the EU support and enhanced data privacy features, IBM takes data protection to a new level and underscores its data responsibility.
+With EU support and enhanced data privacy features, IBM takes data protection to a new level and underscores its data responsibility.
 The IBM Cloud in Germany offers clients greater control of their data.
 It is simple to get started, try it today.

 For background information I recommend the following:

-IBM Cloud documentation: Requesting support for resources in the European Union
+- IBM Cloud documentation: Requesting support for resources in the European Union

 - Read IBM’s pledge to protect client data at Data Responsibility @ IBM.

-Browse our open approach to data protection issues at EU Code of Conduct.
+- Browse our open approach to data protection issues at EU Code of Conduct.